 The San Gorgonio Pass Water Agency is a State Water Contractor and wholesale water agency that provides imported water to retail water purveyors within its service area, which extends from Calimesa on the west to Cabazon on the east.
 Its service area covers approximately 228 square miles, most of which is in Riverside County but which includes two small areas in San Bernardino County.
-One of these is unpopulated, adjoining the San Bernardino National Forest, and the other, in Edgar Canyon south of Oak Glen, includes a few residences owned by the Beaumont Cherry Valley Water District.
+One of these is unpopulated, adjoining the San Bernardino National Forest, and the other, in Edgar Canyon south of Oak Glen, includes a few residences.
 The service area is depicted on Figure 1.